The best things to do in Bergamo

 There are some interesting things to see in the lower modern part of the city (which is called città bassa) but, for this itinerary, I’m going to focus on the sights in the historic città alta of Bergamo.
 This is where the highlights are!

-Below, you’ll find a map I’ve put together that shows you all the best things to see in Bergamo that I’m about to mention.
+Below, you’ll find a map I’ve put together that shows you all the best things to do in Bergamo that I’m about to mention.
 I’ve also included a suggested itinerary but feel free not to use the exact route I suggest.
 The città alta is relatively small and you’ll be able to easily walk between most things.

 If you’re using your smartphone, just click on the icon in the top right to open the map in your Google Maps app and all of the markers will load up.
 Then, as you walk around, you will be able to follow the route.